apify/apify-cli/README.md

 First, you will be prompted to select a template with the boilerplate for the actor, to help you get started quickly.
-The command will create a directory called `my-hello-world` that contains a Node.js project for the act and a few configuration files.
+The command will create a directory called `my-hello-world` that contains a Node.js project for the actor and a few configuration files.

 ### Create a new actor from existing project